onycher/arc-raiders-tools/README.md

 ## Credits

 - Built with OpenCV, Tesseract, Rich, and other Python libraries
-- Data sourced from the ARK Data Compendium
+- Data sourced from the ARC Data Compendium
-- Inspired by the ARK Raiders community
+- Inspired by the ARC Raiders community

 ---

 **Note**: This tool is for educational and personal use.
-Ensure compliance with ARK Raiders terms of service.
+Ensure compliance with ARC Raiders terms of service.